Hosted by site sponsor WebMate.

 X 10.5.6 (9G2030) X 10.11.6*

 Details: *This system fully supports the last version of OS X 10.8 "Mountain Lion" and OS X 10.9 "Mavericks" except for Power Nap and AirPlay Mirroring functionality (which also requires an Apple TV 2nd Gen or later).
 It also supports the last viersion of OS X 10.10 "Yosemite" and OS X 10.11 "El Capitan" -- including Mac-to-Mac AirDrop capability -- but no other advanced features are supported, including Metal graphics acceleration.
-It is not capable of running macOS Sierra (10.12) or subsequent versions of the macOS at all.
+It is not supported running macOS Sierra (10.12) or subsequent versions of the macOS at all.

 Please note that OS X "Lion" 10.7 and subsequent versions of OS X are not capable of running Mac OS X apps originally written for the PowerPC processor as these operating systems do not support the "Rosetta" environment.
 To run PowerPC applications on this Mac, it will be necessary to use Mac OS X 10.6 "Snow Leopard" or earlier.